sophgo/tpu-mlir/docs/developer_manual/source_en/01_introduction.rst

 TPU-MLIR Introduction
 =====================

-TPU-MLIR is a compiler project for Depp Learning processors.
+TPU-MLIR is a compiler project for Deep Learning processors.
 This project provides a complete toolchain, which can convert pre-trained neural networks under different frameworks into binary files ``bmodel`` that can be efficiently run on the processors.